 The lateral lunge with shoulder press is a great total-body exercise that engages your core.
 To perform the lateral lunge, stand with your feet hip-width apart and parallel to each other.
-Take a step forward with your left foot, lower your body into a lunge position, and hold your hand out in front of you for balance.
+Step forward with your left foot, lower your body into a lunge position, and hold your hand out for balance.
 Bend your right knee and lift your right hand up until it’s next to your left shoulder blade.
 Press down directly against the ground with your right heel to push yourself back up to standing, repeating on the other side.
 Make sure to keep tension in your abdominals throughout the exercise.

 Chest Squeezes on Toes and Hands

-There are many total-body exercises that can help engage your core muscles.
-Some of the best exercises for developing your core muscles include chest squeezes on toes and hands.
+Many total-body exercises can help engage your core muscles.
+Some best practices for developing your core muscles include chest squeezes on toes and hands.

-When doing chest squeezes on toes, make sure to squeeze your shoulder blades together and lift your chin up to ensure that you are using all of your core muscles.
-When squeezing your fists, aim to keep the shoulder blades together and tuck your chin.
+When doing chest squeezes on toes, squeeze your shoulder blades together and lift your chin to ensure you are using all your core muscles.
+Aim to keep the shoulder blades together when squeezing your fists and tuck your chin.

-To do hand hand exercises, first put one hand behind the other without bending the elbow.
+To do hand-hand exercises, first put one hand behind the other without bending the elbow.
 Next, press down into the back of the hand with the dominant hand while keeping a straight arm and straight spine.
-Finally, lift both arms towards the sky and squeeze your shoulder blades at the top of the movement
+Finally, lift both arms towards the sky and squeeze your shoulder blades at the movement’s top.

 Full Body Sit Up

 Total body exercises are a great way to improve your core strength.
-Core strength is important for overall health and can help you maintain balance, stability and alignment.
-The best total body exercises for engaging your core will work all of your major muscle groups and will help to tone your entire body.
-There are a few key factors to consider when choosing the perfect exercise for your core intensity, repetition range and duration.
+Core strength is essential for overall health and can help you maintain balance, stability, and alignment.
+The best total body exercises for engaging your core will work for all your major muscle groups and help tone your entire body.
+A few key factors to consider when choosing the perfect exercise for your core intensity, repetition range, and duration.

 - Start with high-intensity exercises that challenge your entire body.

-- Repetition range should be varied so you don’t get bored or use the same movement pattern over and over again.
+- The repetition range should be varied so you don’t get bored or use the same movement pattern repeatedly.

 - Duration is important since too short a session won’t provide as strong of a workout as one that lasts longer.
-Try doing 10-15 minutes of continuous activity per day, three times each week, to get the most benefit from core training.
+Try doing 10-15 minutes of continuous activity daily, three times weekly, to get the most benefit from core training.

 Hip Bridge to Back Extension

-The hip bridge to back extension is a great exercise for engaging your core.
-This exercise is performed by lying on your back with your legs bent and feet flat on the ground, lifting your hips off the ground and extending them towards the sky.
+The hip bridge to back extension is an excellent exercise for engaging your core.
+This exercise is performed by lying on your back with your legs bent and feet flat on the ground, lifting your hips off the ground, and extending them towards the sky.
 Keep your head and shoulders pressed firmly into the ground to protect your spine.
-Hold this position for 2 seconds, then slowly lower your hips back down to the ground.
+Hold this position for 2 seconds, then slowly lower your hips to the earth.
 This exercise should be done 3 times per week for maximum benefit.

 Straight Leg Tuck to Kickback

-A total-body exercise that targets the core is the straight leg tuck to kickback.
-This movement requires your core to engage as you rise up and then curl your legs back while keeping your spine neutral.
-You can also perform a variation called the diagonal straight leg tuck, in which you hold your left leg bent at the ankle while straightening the right.
+The straight leg tuck to kickback is a total-body exercise that targets the core.
+This movement requires your core to engage as you rise and curl your legs back while keeping your spine neutral.
+You can also perform the diagonal straight leg tuck, holding your left leg bent at the ankle while straightening the right.

-This exercise works multiple muscle groups in your body, including your abs, obliques, and glutes.
+This exercise works for multiple muscle groups, including abs, obliques, and glutes.
 When performed correctly, it will help you maintain balance and increase flexibility throughout your torso.
 It’s an excellent way to improve overall posture and strength in your core muscles.

-Start by lying down flat on your back with both legs on the ground next to each other, feet flat on the floor.
-Extend one arm above your head and reach toward the sky with the other hand.
-Keeping your shoulders lifted off of the ground, slowly curl both legs into the chestabdomen area until they touch behind you (you may need to use assistance from a friend if you find this difficult).
+Start by lying flat on your back with both legs on the ground next to each other, feet flat on the floor.
+Extend one arm above your head and reach the sky with the other hand.
+Keeping your shoulders lifted off the ground, slowly curl both legs into the chest abdomen area until they touch behind you (you may need assistance from a friend if you find this difficult).
 Hold for two seconds before repeating on the opposite side.

 Side Plank with Torso Twist

 Add a side plank to your workout for an intense core workout to Engaging Your Core that will challenge your entire body.
-To do the side plank with torso twist Lie on your side with your shoulder and hip positioned near the edge of the bed.
-Place one hand on the bed and position your other arm parallel to your body, palm down.
+To do the side plank with torso twist, Lie on your shoulder and hip positioned near the edge of the bed.
+Place one hand on the bed and your other arm parallel to your body, palm down.
 Bridge your legs up towards the heavens and hold for two seconds.
 Return to the starting position and repeat on the opposite side.

-When it comes to working out your core, many people are confused as to what exercises are best for engaging multiple muscle groups at once.
-The following nine exercises will not only work your core muscles directly, but they’ll also engage your lower body, upper body, and even your obliques (side abdominal muscles) simultaneously.
+When working out your core, many people are confused about what exercises are best for engaging multiple muscle groups at once.
+The following nine activities will work your core muscles directly and engage your lower body, upper body, and even your obliques (side abdominal muscles) simultaneously.
 If you’re looking to up the intensity of your workouts while still focusing on your core muscles and preserving balance and alignment in those areas, these exercises should be at the top of your list.